 You must make sure to read the draft Seafarers Employment Agreement (SEA), which is available on our website.
 Click here to read.
 You understand that the SEA is to be similar to that which should be offered to you when engaged in yacht employment.
 It details all the yachts obligations to you under MLC 2006.

-You however understand that while it is a good example, there is not a standard SEA.
+You, however, understand that while it is a good example, there is not a standard SEA.

-Compliance with Collective Bargaining Agreement
+Compliance with a Collective Bargaining Agreement

 SEAs must follow current appropriate national regulations and laws and must detail any Collective Bargaining Agreement that are applicable to them.
 Combined together, the SEA and Collective Bargaining Agreement should not be less favourable than MLC’s minimum standards.